Akshay-Dongare/College-Predictor/README.md

 # College Predictor Website
 The project is a college prediction system with a login page and predictor system.
 The project works on HTML, CSS, JavaScript, PHP, MySQL on Apache server using XAMPP.
+## Note
+* Go to https://console.cloud.google.com/ and make a new project and generate a new OAuth 2.0 Client ID
+* Place this CLIENT ID in `login.php` wherever required (look for login and signup div)

 ## How to run
 1. Install XAMPP from https://www.apachefriends.org/download.html
 2. Navigate to `{your-XAMPP-installation-path}\xampp\htdocs\`